20. In Love With Spring: My Novel Online

 “My sister,” announced the kid sitting next to Jules, “can’t tell a story without giving me all the details about what everyone was wearing.”

-Professor Griggs laughed and shook his head again.
-“So which is worse?
+Professor Griggs said, “So which is worse?
 Not enough, or too much?”

 She veered away from the dorm and headed for the reservoir.
 It was her favorite place to write.
 A factory, she thought.
 Something about working in a factory…